 }

-This illustrates you can put any kind of data inside of an enum variant: strings, numeric types, structs, and you could even include another enum!
+This code illustrates that you can put any kind of data inside an enum variant: strings, numeric types, or structs, for example.
+You can even include another enum!
 Also, standard library types are often not much more complicated than what you might come up with.

-Note that even though the standard library contains a definition for IpAddr, we can still choose to create and use our own definition without conflict since we haven’t brought the standard library’s definition into our scope.
+Note that even though the standard library contains a definition for IpAddr, we can still create and use our own definition without conflict because we haven’t brought the standard library’s definition into our scope.
 We’ll talk more about importing types in Chapter 7.

-prod: confirm
+prod: confirm xref

-Let’s look at another example: here’s an enum with a wide variety of types embedded in its variants:
+Let’s look at another example of an enum in Listing 6-2: this one has a wide variety of types embedded in its variants:

 enum Message {